-7. Close the Selection window.
+7. Close the Select By Location dialog box.
 Notice that any parcel even partially inside the contour is included.

 For more on selection, see Chapter 13, 'Querying maps'.

 Exporting a layer

 To find out how many parcels and how much land area of each land use type are within the noise contour, you'll create a new feature class and run statistics on its data table.